 - DHSC has commissioned the COVID-19 testing programme on behalf of the UK and will be data controller for the purposes of Data Protection legislation. - NHS Digital is the controller for any personal information you provided to NHS Digital to get an NHS login account and verify your identity, and uses that personal information solely for that single purpose.
-For this personal information, DHSC's role is a "processor" only and must act under the instructions provided by NHS Digital (as the "controller") when verifying your identity. - Public Health Agency for: - surveillance to identify trends in the COVID-19 disease outbreak and to prevent/control spread - contact tracing to enable us to contact you to provide advice if appropriate and to seek information on others that you have been in contact with, so that they can be alerted and take the necessary steps to prevent further transmission.
-Please see PHA Privacy Notice - COVID-19 Contact Tracing Programme for more information - analysis for health research, health protection, service improvement and health promotion and for reports and the production of official statistics
+For this personal information, DHSC's role is a "processor" only and must act under the instructions provided by NHS Digital (as the "controller") when verifying your identity. - Public Health Agency for: - surveillance to identify trends in the COVID-19 disease outbreak and to prevent/control spread - analysis for health research, health protection, service improvement and health promotion and for reports and the production of official statistics - sharing your data with the Health and Social Care Board (HSCB) and/ or your GP to identify if you may be eligible to receive Coronavirus treatment, including as part of a trial - If you test positive, your details will be shared with the HSCB to check against patient databases to identify if you have any conditions that may mean you are eligible to receive neutralising monoclonal antibodies treatment or antiviral treatment.
+If you are identified as potentially eligible, the HSCB will share your details with the HSC Trust that will provide a clinical assessment.
+Your details may also be shared with your GP to identify if you may be eligible to receive Coronavirus treatment as part of a trial.